"This site requires JavaScript to work correctly"

 Objectives

-Four universities want to implement a joint new master programme about e-wellbeing and mental health in older adults.
+Four universities work together to develop a joint new master programme about e-wellbeing and mental health in older adults.
 Due to increased life expectancy, the share of elderly people is increasing.
 However, many older people suffer from mental problems.
 The programme teaches how the mental health of elderly people can be affected positively by offering new, virtual interaction points to stimulate, inform and entertain them and thus increasing their mental health status positively.

 Implementation

-The project aims at implementing a new joint virtual master programme.
-This requires the definition of course content, decision on preparation of virtual teaching methods, decisions an implementation on joint interaction and quality assurance processes, preparation of the required documentation to start this programme and the preparation of the programme accreditation.
-All these deliverables need to reflect the nature of the programme: a virtual study course offered jointly by four universities.
+The project aims to develop a new joint virtual Master's programme.
+This requires defining the course content and developing a module manual with core and elective modules, preparing and testing virtual teaching methods and making decisions on the implementation of joint interaction and quality assurance processes.
+All these deliverables must reflect the nature of the programme: a virtual degree programme offered jointly by four universities.

 Results